DOsgoodCU/QuantCogeneration-Ethiopia/docs/key.md

 ## Real world performance

 This strategy has been successful at large scales for low cost, in thousands of villages across dozens of countries.
-For example, the government of Zambia performed this exercise across the entire country, with most of the site visits completed within a few weeks.
+For example, in a project we worked on for WFP the government of Zambia performed this exercise across the entire country, with most of the site visits completed within a few weeks.

-**We will work through an example for a satellite model of drought in Ethiopia, used for an insurance index.**
+**We will work through an example for a satellite model of drought in Ethiopia, used for the WFP R4 insurance index.**

 ![](assets/images/Zambiacrowdmap.png)